Articles on: Scripts & cookies

 Add services button

 You will need to repeat step 3 to create two individual services for Google Consent Mode Advertising and Google Consent Mode Analytics.
-In the pop-up window that appears, please fill out all of the required fields marked with an asterisk.
+In the window that opens, please fill out all of the required fields marked with an asterisk.

 Under the Script tab, add each value below into the Javascript code field for the service you are creating.